 - Works involving temporary detention of flood waters can proceed at any time.
 They provide benefit even if other works are not completed.

 - Channel upgrades should progress from downstream to upstream and should follow the construction of flood detention works, because channel upgrades are sized for reduced outflows from upstream detention systems.

 - The flow diversions from Keswick Creek to Brown Hill Creek must be staged to follow the Lower Brown Hill Creek upgrade.

-Currently, delivery of the project is scheduled over 20 years with completion in 2036.
+Currently, delivery of these metropolitan Adelaide stormwater projects is scheduled over 20 years with completion in 2036.